Why Business Analysis Is a Treasure Trove in Software Development Projects

 1. Collection of Information and Requirements Elicitation

 Business analysts focus on detecting business challenges and finding out what a client really wants and needs.
 At the same time, they need to be informed of the market situation.
 That is why business analysts communicate with all stakeholders & management team, and research competitors.
-They may also conduct surveys and interview end-users to understand what solution they need.
+They may also conduct surveys and interview end users to understand what solution they need.

 Why is it important?

-Without a business analysis and working out requirements tailored to your business and user needs, you may end up creating totally worthless software that no one needs.
+Without business analysis and working out requirements tailored to your business and user needs, you may end up creating totally worthless software that no one needs.

 2. Drawing up Specification

 …That should be reflected in a specification.
 It is a formal document, also called functional requirements specification, that includes all the requirements you have defined in the previous step.
-This is a kind of analysis result that you present in a clear and accurate form.
-The specification should be approved by stakeholders on the client-side and then presented to developers.
+This is a kind of the analysis result that you present in a clear and accurate form.
+The specification should be approved by stakeholders on client side and then presented to developers.

 Business analysts should collaborate with other players involved in the project to make sure they are fully aware of the requirements to the product.